Skip to main content

 • Strive for balance between taking care of the child and allowing them to take care of themselves.
 For example, when traveling, parents can carry a backup blood-testing kit and insulin supplies in case the child forgets to bring them.

 • Listen to the child’s needs and make adjustments where possible while maintaining the rules that are in place to keep the child safe.
-If this becomes an area of contention between the child and the parents, the best course is to discuss it with the diabetes team, ensuring that the child is allowed to express their thoughts and have them validated.

 • Continue to advocate for their child, while teaching the child the skills and knowledge needed to advocate for themselves.